 Create a spirit of collaboration which links KH, KH-assisted households, local organizations, and the public into a healthier, more resilient, more supportive community.

 Provide residents the supports needed to take control of their life and attain the goals they set for themselves – whether that is moving beyond public assistance or having a safe, affordable home to age in place.

 OUR COMMITMENT TO GOING ABOVE AND BEYOND PROVIDING AFFORDABLE

 HOUSING HAS CONTINUALLY SET US APART FROM OTHER PUBLIC HOUSING AUTHORITIES.

 ITS ABOUT ADVOCACY NOT AUTHORITY

-As evidenced by our program designs dating back to our first year in MTW, and consistent with our community’s expectations of us, we see ourselves as advocates for our families, not authorities over them.
-Our job is to facilitate not dictate and we want this to come through in everything we do.
+As evidenced by our programs and consistent with our community’s expectations of us, we see ourselves as advocates for our families, not authorities over them.
+Our job is to facilitate, not dictate, and we want this to come through in everything we do.
 Taking all of these things into consideration, and after a great deal of thoughtful deliberation, the Board of Commissioners resolved to change our name from Keene Housing Authority to simply Keene Housing at their May, 2013 Board meeting.

 This shift in perspective has allowed KH to support residents’ moves to greater economic independence.
 Since 2013, the percentage of work-able KH participants that no longer require assistance has consistently met or exceeded 5% annually, unassisted homeownership has grown, and the number of elderly households that continue to live independently has remained steady; all this while increasing the variety of ways we house families and the total number of households we serve.